Buying a practice? There’s plenty to consider.

 Also consider whether your contract of sale should include a non-compete or restraint of trade clause.
 These are designed to ensure the purchaser gets the benefit of the goodwill they’ve paid for.
 For example, you don’t want the seller to go and open a new practice down the road the week after the sale!
 Your legal advisor will be able to assist you with this.

-Negotiating an agreement is a complex matter and often initiated by the seller’s solicitor.
+Negotiating an agreement is another complex matter and often initiated by the seller’s solicitor.
 Some things that may need to be covered include a contract of sale, agreement on when and how money changes hands, if there is a lease and negotiating the transfer to you or even a totally new one, if there is a non-compete clause and more.
-Medfin recommends you to work with your own independent legal advisor.
+Medfin recommends you work with your own independent legal advisor.

 9. Risk insurance cover

 If you’re buying in conjunction with other people or partners, it’s important to set up insurance cover right from the beginning.
 It’s a good idea to look into how you will mitigate your risks through things such as business insurance, buy and sell agreements and arrangements for partner incapacitation.
 It can be difficult to keep a business running smoothly, when dealing with unexpected management changes, or a grieving relative.

 Talk to us about your finance options